frypatch/The-Price-of-Remembering/book/CHAPTER_49.md

 “Not a plan.”
 Kvothe stepped forward across the perfect grass.
 “A reckoning.
 For Trebon.
 For my parents.
 For everything you took in Renere.”
 His voice gained edges with each word, sharp enough to cut.
 “For crimes beyond counting.
 Here, where stories must play out to their true endings.
 Here, where the world itself remembers justice.”

 Cinder’s smile returned, twisting across his face like a scar reopening.
 “You think this changes anything?
 Twice you’ve failed to kill me.
 Twice I’ve let you live.”
-His grip shifted on his sword, fingers finding their killing hold.
+He tightened his grip on his sword, slow and deliberate as a promise.
 “No more mercy, little rabbit.”

 Kvothe advanced with measured steps.
 His voice dropped to barely more than a whisper, but it carried clear as bells.
 “Haven’t you heard?
 Third time pays for all.”

-On the final word, his hand snapped upward, fingers framing empty air.
+On the final word, Kvothe’s hand snapped upward, fingers framing empty air.
 The wind answered before he even called.
 It came rushing wild and joyous, lifting him from the earth as easily as a mother lifts a child.
 His feet left the ground, and his hair became a banner of copper and flame against the alien sky.

 He shaped his hands in patterns old as starlight.
 The ground heard and answered.